WillianCostaOCL/service-now-sp/Components/Drag_and_Drop_Card_List/Read Me.md

 This type of list in card format offers a differentiated display, with the possibility of ordering items in a customized way

 ### Options

 - Table: the table that you will get the data
 - Filter:  query filter to display records
 - Fields: Fields to display

+# how to implement

+1 - Import and Commit the Update set: "Drag and Drop Update Set" 2 - Search the widget with name: "OCL: Card List Records"

 # Development